bielnebot/LOCATE/README.md

 python setup.py install
 ```

-### Method 2: Setting up LOCATE for Oceanparcels users
+### Method 2: Setting up LOCATE for Parcels users

-If you already are an Oceanparcels user and have installed Oceanparcels following the instructions in https://oceanparcels.org/ or https://github.com/OceanParcels/parcels, we recommend installing Oceanparcels with dependencies using *.yml files.
+If you already are a Parcels user and have installed Parcels following the instructions in https://oceanparcels.org/ or https://github.com/OceanParcels/parcels, we recommend installing Parcels with dependencies using *.yml files.

 ## Execute